Meet your DJ for a much better party!

 When I do meet up, I’ve usually had a chat on the phone with the person wishing to book, so I have a fairly good idea what they want, so there are rarely many surprises during the meeting.

-If a face-to-face isn’t possible most DJs will have a Laptop can easily arrange something through Skype/Facetime(Apple Only)/Google Hangout etc.
+If a face-to-face isn’t possible most DJs will have a Laptop can easily arrange something through Skype/Facetime(Apple Only)/Google Hangout etc. There are load of options these days and so very little excuse.

 The couples I see complaining about a rubbish DJ have rarely invested time in meeting up.